From trash to treasure: Myanmar start-up spins rubbish into handicrafts in fight against waste

 The 66-year-old lives and works at the company, where she teaches 30 local women about recycling waste into handicrafts.

-The two-storey building stands out in the dilapidated neighbourhood, with its colourful walls, small café and workshop full of merchandise.
-It is here where 20 kilogrammes of rubbish are transformed into useful items every month.
+The two-storey building stands out in the dilapidated neighbourhood, with its colourful walls, small cafe and workshop full of merchandise.
+It is here where 20kg of rubbish are transformed into useful items every month.

 Visitors can find anything from yoga mat bags to laundry baskets, wine bottle jackets and wallets.
 They are all made from recycled materials and up for sale.